I played a tiny part during a key moment that arbitrarily and slightly

 That wasn't really about me.
 So, I was recruited as an experienced UNIX guru, with microprocessor expertise, quick on my feet, with many ideas.

-What was I to do at this HQ?
+What was I supposed to do at Intel's HQ?
 Officially, my large remit was to technically support the corporate-wide migration to UNIX.

 But, in reality I was there to take the UNIX hacking load off a young Pat Gelsinger -- an increasingly